Hints And Tips – Maintaining your Credit File

 Divorce and Separation

-Around half of Australian marriages end in divorce and many people end up with impaired credit as a result.
+Around half of the Australian marriages end in divorce and many people end up with impaired credit as a result.
 It is not uncommon for people going through divorce or separation to end up with mortgage arrears as a result of missing repayments.
 Repayments are missed because there may be a dispute over who should make the repayment.
 More commonly however it is because a lawyer has recommended that their client cease making repayments because to do so will reduce the outstanding loan balance and thereby reduce the equity at settlement and the corresponding settlement payout.

 The adverse aspect of this course of action is that it could lead to credit impairment caused by the mortgage arrears.
 If it does not reach credit impairment, it still could make it very difficult to refinance the home loan in order to facilitate property settlement.

 A lender does not simply convert a joint loan into a single person’s name.
 The party paying out the other party must apply for the loan and their loan application has to be assessed.
-In order to secure the mortgage they will need to show up to six months of perfect repayment history.
+In order to secure the mortgage, they will need to show up to six months of perfect repayment history.
 That is, repayments made in full and on time.
 The lender is unlikely to accept an explanation that it was the other party’s responsibility to make the repayments, as an acceptable explanation as to why the repayments are in arrears.
-All parties have equal responsibility to a loan.
+All parties have an equal responsibility to a loan.

 If you are going through a divorce or separation be sure to: